Ready to learn together, share crisp ideas, and harvest new connections in breakout sessions at the Teacher-Powered Schools National Conference?

 Interdisciplinary Student-Driven Projects: Tackling Real World Problems with Real-World Skills

-Liz Dengate and student guests, School of Environmental Studies
+Liz Dengate and 12th grade students Kendall T., Stella L., and Rin D., School of Environmental Studies

 Learn about an interdisciplinary, co-taught class model in MN that centers student choice and engages students in considering relevant issues from their own communities with a focus on environment, equity, and economic sustainability.
-We’ll showcase two of our larger projects (on local land management dilemmas and on mapping community sustainability) and consider how they support student choice and voice, as well as how we engage and partner with outside communities, including local parks departments and government agencies, nonprofits, and academics.
-See and interact with student work and play with mapping tools!
+Liz, an environmental science and environmental justice teacher, will be joined by three of her current 12th grade students, who will share their perspective on the school’s teaching model and some examples of their work.
+We’ll consider how we support student choice and voice and showcase how we engage and partner with outside communities, and how we use mapping tools and ArcGIS “StoryMaps” in our class projects.

 The Joy of Student Agency in Inquiry-Based Processes

-Carol Harle, Dayton King, and Melisa Walters, CAST Schools Network
+Carol Harle, Kendra Mancilla, and Melisa Walters, CAST Schools Network

 Peer Assistance and Review: Empowering Teachers as Professionals